mkang32/mkang32.github.io/_posts/2020-12-15-prophet-intro.md

 </div>
 <br>

-Prophet also provides built-in model diagnostics tools to make it easy to perform this cross validation.
+Prophet also provides built-in model diagnostics tools to make it easy to perform this cross-validation.
 You just need to define three parameters: horizon, initial, and period.
 The latter two are optional.

 * horizon: test period of each fold
 * initial: minimum training period to start with
 * period: time gap between cut-off dates

-Make sure to define these parameters in straing and in this format: 'X unit'.
-X is the number and unit is 'days' or 'secs', etc. that is compatiable with `pd.Timedelta`.
+Make sure to define these parameters in string and in this format: 'X unit'.
+X is the number and unit is 'days' or 'secs', etc. that is compatible with `pd.Timedelta`.
+For example, `10 days`.

 You can also define `parallel` to make the cross validation faster.